‘Miracle’ Japan Airlines evacuation: Dos and don’ts in a plane emergency

 - Do not take your luggage with you.
 This blocks others from exiting the aircraft and risks tearing the emergency slides, said Mr Ho.

-- Do not wear high-heeled shoes when leaving the aircraft, as they could damage the emergency slides.
+- Do not wear high-heeled shoes when leaving the aircraft as they could damage the emergency slides.

 - Do not film the evacuation.
 Speaking to ST on the Jan 2 incident, Mr Greg Waldron, Asia managing editor of industry publication FlightGlobal, said filming distracts passengers from listening to the crew’s instructions and getting off the plane.